 Discover the story of a Londoner turned luxury lodge owner

 If you are planning a trip to Nicaragua, a stay at Jicaro Island Lodge in Granada is a “must do”.

 The story of Jicaro Island Lodge is the stuff of daydreams.
 It begins back in January of 2007 when Karen Emanuel, Jicaro’s owner, was on vacation in Nicaragua.
-Exploring the colonial city of Granada, Karen walked into a restaurant and saw a notice proclaiming "Island for Sale".
-This rather interested her, partly as a fantasy, partly as she had recognized that Nicaragua was a developing Central American country with a lot to offer.
-A short boat ride later with the owners, followed by a relaxing week at an astounding eco lodge on the Nicaraguan coast, an idea had started developing in her head.
-After arriving back home to the bleak London winter, she got out the back of an envelope and scribbled down a few figures.
-Within a few weeks she had wired a deposit for the Island over to the owners.
+Exploring the colonial city of Granada, Karen walked into a restaurant and saw a notice proclaiming “Island for Sale”.
+Partly as a fantasy but also recognizing Nicaragua’s tourism potential, it caught her eye.
+A short boat ride later with the owners followed by a relaxing week at an outstanding eco-lodge on the Nicaraguan coast and an idea had started developing in Karen’s head.
+After arriving back home to the bleak London winter, she scribbled down a few figures on the back of an envelope and within a few weeks had wired over a deposit for the island.

-To find out more about the magic behind Jicaro Lodge you can read Karen's blog, written during the building and opening of the ecolodge.
+To learn more about the magic behind Jicaro Lodge you can read Karen's blog, written during the building and opening of the eco-lodge.